Before you read this article, please read.

 What she is saying here is that your hormones aren't fully to blame for your experience of menopause.
 Think about it for a moment.
 All women will stop menstruating and all women will have lower hormone levels but not all women will struggle through the menopausal transition.
 So what else could be to blame?

 We discussed cleaning up your environment, as xenoestrogens, toxic metals, and toxic chemicals can clog up your receptors and block hormone attachment.
-This is an area I will be discussing in great detail in the near future but for now.
-Check out https://homes.forhealth.org/
+Check out Healthy Homes for Healthy Hormones.

 We also discussed Stress and the Thermoneutral zone.
 Stress narrows the temperature range you feel comfortable in and leaves you being more prone to hot flushes.
 The best stress management tool is exercise, here is a link to more options Mindful Exercises.
 Good supplements to help manage your stress levels include Magnesium and B vitamins.